 The most common reasons people for knee revision are:

 Video: View a step-by-step animation of a knee revision procedure

-Read an in-depth discussion on frequently asked questions about revision total knee replacement.
+Read frequently asked questions about revision total knee replacement and more below.